-***It is important to indicate, as soon as the schedule is created, the paid holidays so that Setpad can make the appropriate calculations. ***
+***It is important to indicate, as soon as the schedule is created, the statutory holidays so that Setpad can make the appropriate calculations. ***

 You are now ready to enter your contracts into Setpad.
-Go to the “Team Roster” tab and click on “New Contract”.
-It is a question of filling in the boxes of the part “personal information” and continuing with all the details of the contract.
+Go to the “Crew List” tab and click on “New Contract”.
+It is necessary to fill in the boxes of the “personal information”part and continuing with all the details of the contract.

 You should know that Setpad works “by contract” which means that the application calculates according to the terms of one contract at a time.
 So, if you have terms of engagement or you have negotiated different agreements, for example in “preparation” different from those in “filming”, you will have to make two contracts in Setpad.
 A “preparation” contract and a “shooting” contract.

-The boxes in red are mandatory to create a contract.
+The boxes in red are mandatory in order to create a contract.